xr0master/chartjs-react/README.md

 The main idea was to completely rewrite code into modern React with hooks.

-The second goal, add custom React tooltips for Chart.js (PoC is done)
+The second goal, add custom React tooltips for Chart.js (PoC is done, it's waiting for release)

 ## Version